bonigarcia/webdrivermanager-examples/README.md

 # WebDriverManager Examples [![][Logo]][GitHub Repository]

-This repository contains JUnit examples to automate the [Selenium WebDriver] binaries management using [WebDriverManager].
-These examples are open source, released under the terms of [Apache 2.0 License].
+This repository contains JUnit examples to automate the [Selenium WebDriver] driver management using [WebDriverManager].
+These examples are open-source, released under the terms of [Apache 2.0 License].

 ## Usage

-In order to use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml` (Java 8 or upper required):
+In order to use WebDriverManager from tests in a Maven project, you need to add the following dependency in your `pom.xml`:

 ```xml
 <dependency>